simply-nicky/pyrost/docs/reference/rst_ref.rst

 """"""""""""""""""""""""""

 Since the geometric mapping between the reference plane and the detector plane is defined in terms of the gradient of a scalar function, the curl of the mapping must be zero.
-Such vector field is called ‘irrotational’.
+Such a vector field is called 'irrotational'.
 However, the pixel mapping is updated at each point separately without any examination of the irrotationality.
-In order to ensure that the pixel mapping field is irrotational, we do the following:
+To ensure that the pixel mapping field is irrotational, we do the following:

-* Pixel mapping is integrated with the antisymmetric derivative itegration [ASDI]_ (see :func:`pyrost.bin.ct_integrate`)
+* Pixel mapping is integrated with the antisymmetric derivative integration [ASDI]_ (see :func:`pyrost.bin.ct_integrate`)
 * The numerical gradient is calculated with :func:`numpy.gradient`.